wolfSSL/documentation/wolfSSL/src/chapter02.md

 ### `--enable-sp-math-all`

+Enabled by default.
 Enable Single-Precision (SP) math implementation with full algorithm suite.
 Unsupported algorithms are enabled, but unoptimized.
 Overrides `--enable-sp`, `--enable-fastmath` and `--enable-fasthugemath`.

 ### `--enable-sp-asm`